jaredpalmer/formik/docs/installation.md

 yarn add formik
 ```

-Formik is compatible with React v15+ and works with ReactDOM and React Native.

 ## CDN

 If you're not using a module bundler or package manager we also have a global ("UMD") build hosted on the [unpkg.com](https://unpkg.com) CDN.
 Simply add the following `<script>` tag to the bottom of your HTML file: